-Lumeon is helping make deeper and relevant engagement a reality through Care Pathway Management (CPM), a technology solution that designs, orchestrates and automates care pathways so that care is coordinated across all care settings, rather than in siloes.
+Lumeon is helping make deeper and relevant engagement a reality through a Care Orchestration Platform, a technology solution that designs, orchestrates, and automates care pathways so that care is coordinated across all care settings, rather than in siloes.
 It means, for instance, that patients can be automatically guided from their online booking system to digital pre-appointment questionnaires, then sent personalized education materials and appointment reminders, followed by automated outcome tracking and recall after their appointment.

 3. Ensure engagement is in sync with your patient data